Leesa Gazi

-Leesa Gazi (লিসা গাজী; born 14 August 1969) is a Bangladeshi-born British writer, playwright, theatre director and actress based in London.
+Leesa Gazi (লিসা গাজী; born 14 August 1969) is a Bangladeshi-born British writer, playwright, theatre director, and actress based in London.
 Her 2023 film A House Named Shahana was selected as the Bangladeshi entry for the Best International Feature Film at the 98th Academy Awards.

 Background

 Gazi's father fought during the Bangladesh Liberation War.

 Career

-Gazi is the co-founder of theatre and arts company, Komola Collective.
+Gazi is the co-founder of theatre and arts company Komola Collective.
 She was the script-writer and performer of Six Seasons and Tahmima Anam's A Golden Age at the Southbank Centre.
 Her theatrical credits include: Birangona: Women of War, Sonata, Rokey's Dream, Demon's Revenge, Ponderful People, and Bonbibi.
 She also wrote the script for Bonbibi: Lady of the Forest in 2012.
 She performed in People's Romeo, which had an eight-week nationwide tour with Tara Arts.
 Sonata, adapted and performed by Gazi, was invited to Bangladesh in 2010 by the British Council.
 She performed in a serialised adaptation of A Golden Age.
 She worked as the cultural coordinator and as a voice artist for Akram Khan's Desh.

-In 2012, she worked as a script interpreter Globe to Globe Festival at the Globe Theatre on The Tempest.
-She acted on a play about domestic violence called Whisper Me Happy Ever After.
+In 2012, she worked as a script interpreter for the Globe to Globe Festival at the Globe Theatre on The Tempest.
+She acted in a play about domestic violence called Whisper Me Happy Ever After.
 She works for Train4change as an actor as well, and worked on a project with them on a film for the charity WaterAid.
-Between May and August 2014, she worked as an actor in a series of BBC Educational Films.
+Between May and August 2014, she worked as an actor in a series of BBC educational films.

 Gazi hosts Aei Jonopode, a weekly live-phone-in show on Bangla TV.
-In 2010, her first novel Rourob was published.
+In 2010, her first novel, Rourob, was published.

 Gazi was awarded the Grants for the Arts by the ACE for the Birangona: Women of War theatre project by Komola Collective.
 She is the concept developer, co-writer and the performer of this theatre production.

 In May 2014, Gazi was interviewed by Nadia Ali on BBC Asian Network.